Kamadhenu Vindaloo

 Kamadhenu Vindaloo questions the social norm of a woman’s significance and value to society, where during her fertile period, she is treated as almost a revered property.

 The image is of a solitary, luminous youthful cow afloat in a hot desert of gold, tossed with curry leaves and marigold blooms.
-At first glance, it can evoke the sacred, the usual wish fulfilling divine cow of the Hindu Myth.
+At first glance, it can evoke the sacred, the usual wish fulfilling divine cow of the Hindu myth.
 Only here she is tossed with luxurious ingredients—marigold, curry, gold—a Vindaloo in the making.

 Cloaked in visual opulence, the work explores the objectification of womanhood through a deeply personal yet universally resonant lens.
 The gilded desert is no sanctuary but the scorched aftermath of a societal transaction.
 One in which fertility, youth, and availability determine value.
 The cow, a symbol of nourishment, femininity, and sacrifice stands here not as a deity, but tender and tangible.